and-why/andysmith-is-next/posts/half-way-there.md

 imageSrc: '/images/code-days.png'
 height: '112'
 width: '69'
+excerpt: Of my 100 days of code, I've his the half way mark.
+That's 50 days of code, and time to change focus.
 ---
 I've hit the 50 days of code.
 As I mentioned in the previous post, it hasn't been every day for 50 days, as I've had most weekends to myself.
 I'm maintaining around 6+ hours per day during the week, so making a lot of progress.
 I also haven't committed to Github (the image) every day, even those days I did code I didn't always commit, as there was nothing to commit.